CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Conditions.md

 - A character using a medium or larger weapon is considered unarmed against a grappler.
 Medium weapons can be used in a Grapple against reach weapons.
 - Injury reduction from armor is not applicable while in a Grapple.
 - Disadvantage on any checks that require coordinated movement (i.e. Combat Rolls, Acrobatics, Athletics, Sleight Hand, etc... ), except against grappler.
-- Ends if one of the grapplers is Incapacitated.
+- Ends if the grappler is Incapacitated.

 ## Incapacitated